cabforum/servercert/docs/BR.md

 **Internal Name**: A string of characters (not an IP address) in a Common Name or Subject Alternative Name field of a Certificate that cannot be verified as globally unique within the public DNS at the time of certificate issuance because it does not end with a Top Level Domain registered in IANA's Root Zone Database.

-**IP Address**: A 32-bit or 128-bit label assigned to a device that uses the Internet Protocol for communication.
+**IP Address**: A 32-bit or 128-bit number assigned to a device that uses the Internet Protocol for communication.

 **IP Address Contact**: The person(s) or entity(ies) registered with an IP Address Registration Authority as having the right to control how one or more IP Addresses are used.